tigera-solutions/eks-networking-bootcamp/README.md

    eksctl delete cluster --name $CLUSTERNAME2 --region $REGION
    ```

-## Module 5: EKS with Windows nodegroup and Calico for Policy
+## Bonus Module 2: EKS with Windows nodegroup and Calico for Policy

 In this module EKS cluster is provisioned with [AWS VPC CNI](https://docs.aws.amazon.com/eks/latest/userguide/eks-networking.html) option where each pod gets a routable IP assigned from the Amazon EKS VPC.
 A Windows nodegroup is also added to the cluster.
 Calico plugin is installed for network policy enforcement.